jbush001/NyuziProcessor/tools/visualizer/README.md

 ![state-trace](https://raw.github.com/wiki/jbush001/NyuziProcessor/state-trace.png)

-- Black: Instruction FIFO is empty (either an instruction cache miss or the restart penalty after it rolls back a thread)
+- Black: Instruction FIFO is empty (instruction cache miss or restart penalty after a thread rollback)
 - Red: Data cache load miss or store buffer is full.
 - Yellow: Operand dependency
 - Orange: Writeback conflict.
-Instructions with different latencies would arrive at the writeback stage at the same time.
+Instructions with different latencies would arrive
+  at the writeback stage at the same time.
 - Green: Thread is ready to run